NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/NuGet.exe-CLI-Reference.md

 <div class="block-callout-info">
     <strong>Note</strong><br>
-    To enable this command for NuGet versions before 3.2, go to <a href="https://nuget.codeplex.com/releases">https://nuget.codeplex.com/releases</a>, select the newest stable release, download NuGet.ServerExtensions.dll and Nuget-Signed.exe to your local disk and rename the Nuget-Signed.Exe to nuget.exe..
+    To enable this command for NuGet versions before 3.2, go to <a href="https://nuget.codeplex.com/releases">https://nuget.codeplex.com/releases</a>, select the newest stable release, download NuGet.ServerExtensions.dll and Nuget-Signed.exe to your local disk and rename the Nuget-Signed.Exe to nuget.exe.
 </div>

 ### Usage